- THE VETERANS

 Among them is Tony (Israel), a young man in his twenties from intelligence corp.
 His poem, depicting the historic Battle of Alamein, wins first prize, presented by General Montgomery himself.
 Seventy years later, he recalls the battle and is captured on camera reciting his poem for the first and last time.

 This film tells the story of the Eighth Army, told through the accounts and poems read by the men who were there and the women left behind.
 A last account before they themselves pass into history.
-2015 is the anniversary of the end of World War II, but few now are left to tell the tale.

 It is a universal film.
 Though written by the allied forces, the poems tell of experiences common to Italian and German soldiers too, who shared the desert war.